altLab/photon-resin-calibration/README.md

 The exposure tester removes most of the guesswork on layer time exposure by using multiple consecutive exposures to simulate different unique layer times for each test colum.

-All this with the added bonus of learning, for each column exposure time, the minimum viable width for positive and negative space details, all in one go.
+All this with the added bonus of learning all in one go, the minimum viable width for positive and negative space details of each column exposure time.

 ----